andhikaa4/frontend1/README.md

 ## Manual Test Case

-markup :    - Search should be able to reach all off the available data type
+- Search should be able to reach all off the available data type
 - should be able to select either gender or city
 - should be able do CRUD action
 - Pagination Works properly